 Create a Clubhouse Feel

-If you have the space and means to transform your teenager's bedroom into a makeshift clubhouse, take note from this room.
+If you have the space and means to transform your teenager's bedroom into a makeshift clubhouse, take note of this room.
 The built-in storage cubbies and desk make it a practical workspace, while the lofted section is perfect for hanging out with friends and unwinding.
 Even if you don't have a loft situation, you can create a similar feel with a hanging hammock chair, plush area rugs, and kid-friendly furniture.

 Reuse Timeless Pieces and Add Youthful Accents

 If you invest in timeless pieces, it's easy to repurpose them again and again, breathing new life and personality into them each time.
 For example, this classic bed frame could suit a younger child, too.
 To make it feel age-appropriate, swap out accent pieces and bedding.

 Then, when they grow up and want a space that feels mature, it can be styled in a new way.
 The fun, bubble-like pendant light adds personality, yet it's also functional and out of the way, which feels right for a teenager who appreciates style but wants a clean, serious design aesthetic.

 Welcome Pops of Color

 Though everything in this room looks thoughtfully curated and would work well in an adult bedroom on its own, together, it all looks youthful and playful.
 This is thanks to the pops of color that punctuate the classic bed frame and stylish accent chair.

 Or, maybe opt for a brightly printed headboard or throw pillows.
 For balance, you could also frame posters and flags to elevate the space, which is a nice transitional touch.

 Maximize Space and Elevate Bunkbeds